STUDIO PHIPPS: SUSTAINABLE DESIGN GROUP

 Established in 1893, Phipps Conservatory and Botanical Gardens in Pittsburgh, Pennsylvania, is a green leader among public gardens with a mission to inspire and educate all with the beauty and importance of plants; to advance sustainability and promote human and environmental well-being through action and research; and to celebrate our historic glasshouse.

 Drawing upon knowledge gained from more than a decade of designing, creating and maintaining innovative sustainable landscapes and green buildings, Studio Phipps: Sustainable Design Group offers commercial clients a unique perspective in both identifying opportunities to integrate natural and built environments, and finding workable solutions to sustainability challenges.

-For more information or to schedule a consultation, please contact Business
+For more information or to schedule a consultation, please contact Director of Facilities and Sustainability

 How We Work

 Studio Phipps provides a wide range of sustainable design consultation and education services with an emphasis on healthcare facilities, businesses, community groups and design firms in the Pittsburgh region.
 Led by a highly qualified team of landscape architecture and green building experts, the group is also collaborative in our approach, working closely with clients to meet goals with additional input from key Phipps staff, including:

 - Landscape architects,

 - Facility operators,

 - Construction managers

 - And educators.